Kate Sweetman

-Serge Haroche's Nobel Prize-winning experiments proved that individual quantum systems could be measured and controlled — discoveries that now underpin the global race to build quantum computers.
-A professor at the Collège de France and holder of France's highest scientific honor, he translates the quantum revolution into strategic insight that senior audiences in technology and policy can act on.
+Serge Haroche's Nobel Prize-winning experiments proved that single quantum systems can be measured and controlled without destroying them, the discoveries now underpinning the global race to build quantum computers.
+Chair of Quantum Physics at the Collège de France and holder of France's highest scientific honor, he turns the quantum revolution into strategic insight that senior technology and policy audiences can act on.

 Want to book Serge Haroche as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Serge Haroche is a 2012 Nobel Laureate in Physics and one of the world’s foremost authorities on quantum science — a physicist whose experimental ingenuity opened an entirely new domain of research and laid critical groundwork for the quantum technologies now reshaping computing, communications, and sensing.
-Born in Casablanca in 1944, he was educated at the École Normale Supérieure in Paris and completed his doctorate at the University of Paris VI under the supervision of Claude Cohen-Tannoudji, himself a future Nobel laureate.
-A postdoctoral fellowship at Stanford under Arthur Schawlow — another Nobel Prize winner — cemented his position at the frontier of quantum optics from the earliest stages of his career.
+Serge Haroche is a 2012 Nobel Laureate in Physics and one of the world’s foremost authorities on quantum science, an experimentalist whose ingenuity opened an entirely new field of research and laid the groundwork for the quantum technologies now reshaping computing, communication, and sensing.
+Born in Casablanca in 1944, keynote speaker Serge Haroche trained at the École Normale Supérieure in Paris and earned his doctorate at the University of Paris VI under Claude Cohen-Tannoudji, himself a future Nobel laureate, before a postdoctoral fellowship at Stanford with Arthur Schawlow placed him at the frontier of quantum optics from the very start of his career.

-Nobel Prize speaker Serge Haroche is best known for developing pioneering experimental methods in cavity quantum electrodynamics (cavity QED) — a field that studies how individual atoms interact with photons confined inside a high-reflectance optical cavity.
-His landmark achievement was demonstrating that quantum systems could be observed, measured, and manipulated without being destroyed: by trapping microwave photons between superconducting mirrors and guiding individual Rydberg atoms through the cavity, his team at the Kastler Brossel Laboratory in Paris performed experiments that had previously existed only as theoretical thought experiments proposed by the founders of quantum mechanics.
-These experiments demonstrated quantum state superposition, entanglement, and decoherence in controlled laboratory conditions — and directly enabled the conceptual framework now underpinning quantum computing and quantum information science.
+Haroche is best known for his pioneering work in cavity quantum electrodynamics, the study of how single atoms interact with photons confined between highly reflective mirrors.
+His defining achievement was to show that quantum systems can be observed and manipulated without being destroyed: by trapping microwave photons between superconducting mirrors and sending individual Rydberg atoms through the cavity, his team at the Kastler Brossel Laboratory in Paris turned the founders’ thought experiments into real laboratory measurements, demonstrating superposition, entanglement, and decoherence under controlled conditions.
+That work sits at the conceptual root of today’s quantum computing and quantum information science, a story Nobel Prize speaker Haroche brings vividly to life for non-specialist audiences.

-His contributions were recognized with the Nobel Prize in Physics jointly with David Wineland, as well as with the CNRS Gold Medal — France’s highest scientific distinction — the Charles Hard Townes Award from the Optical Society of America, the Grand Cross of the Brazilian Order of Scientific Merit, and honorary doctorates from institutions including the Weizmann Institute and the Universities of Montreal, Strathclyde, and Bar Ilan.
+His discoveries earned the Nobel Prize in Physics, shared with David Wineland, alongside the CNRS Gold Medal, France’s highest scientific distinction, the Charles Hard Townes Award, the Grand Cross of the Brazilian Order of Scientific Merit, and honorary doctorates from institutions including the Weizmann Institute.

-Since 2001, Haroche has held the Chair of Quantum Physics at the Collège de France, one of the most prestigious academic posts in France, where he previously served as Administrator — the institution’s president — from 2012 to 2015.
-He is a member of the French and European Academies of Sciences and a Foreign Member of the U.S. National Academy of Sciences and the American Academy of Arts and Sciences.
-His co-authored book Exploring the Quantum (Oxford University Press) remains a foundational text in the field.
-In recent years, Haroche has been an active voice on the societal implications of quantum science and the responsible development of AI, participating in high-profile dialogues alongside other Nobel laureates on how frontier science should guide technology policy.
+Since 2001, Haroche has held the Chair of Quantum Physics at the Collège de France, one of the most prestigious academic posts in the country, where he also served as Administrator, the institution’s president.
+He is a member of the French and European Academies of Sciences and a foreign member of the U.S. National Academy of Sciences and the American Academy of Arts and Sciences.
+His co-authored book Exploring the Quantum remains a foundational text in the field.
+In recent years he has become a leading public voice on the societal stakes of quantum science and the responsible development of artificial intelligence, appearing in Nobel Prize Dialogues alongside figures such as Geoffrey Hinton and joining international gatherings marking a century of quantum physics.

-As a speaker, Serge Haroche makes the quantum world accessible and compelling for non-specialist audiences.
-He speaks on the foundations and future of quantum technology, the path from fundamental research to real-world applications, the importance of sustained public investment in basic science, and — increasingly — the parallels and tensions between quantum computing and artificial intelligence.
-Senior audiences at technology, policy, and innovation events gain from Haroche a rare combination: the depth of a foundational scientist and the perspective of someone who has watched his own research evolve into one of the most consequential technology races of the century.
+As a speaker, Serge Haroche makes the quantum world accessible without diluting its depth.
+He addresses the foundations and future of quantum technology, the path from basic research to real-world applications, the case for sustained public investment in curiosity-driven science, and the growing interplay between quantum computing and artificial intelligence.
+Senior audiences at technology, policy, and innovation events gain a rare pairing: the authority of a foundational scientist and the perspective of someone who has watched his own research grow into one of the defining technology races of the era.

-Haroche traces the arc from the founding thought experiments of quantum mechanics — Schrödinger's cat, Einstein's photon boxes — to the real laboratory demonstrations his team achieved at the Kastler Brossel Laboratory.
-This talk explains how the once purely theoretical principles of superposition, entanglement, and decoherence became experimentally controllable, what that journey required, and why it matters now that quantum technology has moved from physics labs to the boardrooms of the world's largest technology companies.
+Haroche traces the arc from the founding thought experiments of quantum mechanics, Schrödinger's cat and Einstein's photon boxes, to the real demonstrations his team achieved at the Kastler Brossel Laboratory.
+He explains how superposition, entanglement, and decoherence moved from theory to something scientists can measure and control, and why that matters now that quantum technology has left the physics lab for the boardrooms of the world's largest technology companies.

-A rigorous but accessible assessment of the state of quantum computing — where the science actually stands, what the engineering challenges are, and what timelines are realistic.
-Drawing on foundational expertise and decades of perspective, Haroche offers senior audiences a grounded counterpoint to hype, helping decision-makers understand which quantum technology claims deserve attention and which require patience.
-Essential for technology leaders, investors, and policymakers navigating the quantum landscape.
+A rigorous yet accessible read on where quantum computing actually stands: what the science supports, what the engineering still has to solve, and which timelines are realistic.
+Drawing on foundational expertise and decades of perspective, Haroche gives senior audiences a grounded counterweight to the hype, helping leaders, investors, and policymakers judge which quantum claims deserve attention and which demand patience.

-One of the clearest living examples of how fundamental, curiosity-driven research eventually produces transformative technology, Haroche makes the institutional and economic case for sustained public investment in science that has no immediate application.
-This talk is particularly relevant for government and policy audiences, research university leaders, and executives designing long-horizon R&D strategies.
+Haroche is one of the clearest living examples of how curiosity-driven research eventually yields transformative technology.
+He makes the institutional and economic case for sustained public investment in science with no immediate application, a message aimed at government and policy audiences, research university leaders, and executives designing long-horizon R&D strategy.

-Drawing on recent dialogues with AI Nobel laureates including Geoffrey Hinton, Haroche explores the relationship between the quantum and AI revolutions — two deep scientific currents that are beginning to intersect in meaningful ways.
-He examines how quantum computing could accelerate machine learning, where the two fields are in genuine competition for talent and resources, and what the combined trajectory means for science, society, and strategic planning.
+Drawing on recent dialogues with AI pioneers including Geoffrey Hinton, Haroche explores how the quantum and AI revolutions are beginning to intersect.
+He examines where quantum computing could accelerate machine learning, where the two fields compete for talent and resources, and what their combined trajectory means for science, society, and strategic planning.

 | Basic Data Protection Information | |